kristopolous/vimbuild/README.md

 ### some notes

 I've been using vim since about 1997.
-I don't use [pathogen](https://github.com/tpope/vim-pathogen).
-I also don't use [EasyMotion](http://www.vim.org/scripts/script.php?script_id=3526) or [Sparkup](https://github.com/rstacruz/sparkup) or [Git Gutter](https://github.com/airblade/vim-gitgutter) or anything by [tpope](https://github.com/tpope).
-Not that I have anything against these things, I just don't use them.

-So if you are looking for some souped-up tricked-out rice-rocket of a vim, you should go elsewhere.
+This is my personal configuration and is really only supported on debian systems because that's what I tend to come in contact with.
+If you'd like to use it, then great.
+Have fun.